cremich/cdk-bill-bot/README.md

 This Construct Library provides L2 and L3 constructs for resources to build AWS Cost and Usage reports using the AWS Cloud Development Kit (CDK).

+---

-☝️ Important: Bill uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
+**☝️ Important: Bill uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
-No warranty is implied.
+No warranty is implied.**

----

-**⚠️ This is an early alpha pre-release version.
-The API will be subject to change until the library reaches GA status.
-Therefore make sure you use an exact version in your `package.json` before it reaches 1.0.0.**

-**Please keep this warning in mind, if you already consider to use Bill in production environments!**

 ---